Mythonos/accent-project/content/Brazilian Portuguese - Paraná/Accent Celebration (Teaching Guide).md

 ### Vowels

-#### GOAT \[ɔ]
+#### GOAT \[ ɔ̞ ]

 The GOAT vowel for General American speakers is usually considered to be a dipthong moving from the close-mid, back vowel [ɣ] to a somewhat higher and more forward \[ʊ].
-For Tatiana, it seems to more likely to be a monopthong, a rounded, mid, back vowel \[ɔ].
+For Tatiana, it seems to more likely to be a monopthong, a slightly lowered, rounded, mid, back vowel \[ɔ].

 >[!examples]-
 >*know*, *go*, *so*, *growing*, *don't*